zeroincombenze/l10n-italy-supplemental/rectify_negative_refund/readme/__manifest__.rst

 .. $set lang it_IT
-.. $set name_i18n Rettifica fatture /note credito negative
+.. $set name.it_IT Rettifica fatture/NC negative
-.. $set summary_i18n Permette di rettificare una fattura o nota credito negativa
+.. $set summary.it_IT Permette di rettificare una fattura o nota credito negativa
-.. $set no_section_oca_diff 0
+.. $set no_section_oca_diff 1